 I know it’s SO hard to resist checking your updates if you’re standing in line or at the doctor’s office, but the rewards far outweigh the drawbacks.

 By spending less time on social media, you’re not as invested in every update, and you’ll free up time to do… anything!
 Watching birds fly!
 Reading that book that’s catching dust on your shelf!
 Learning to knit!

 5. Anytime you reach for your phone, stop and think “What am I checking my phone for?”

 Unless it needs to be done at that moment, wait until your nightly Facebook check.

 6. Remind yourself of what you can be doing instead

 Paul Bonea writes about setting time limits to be more productive, and the same can be applied to mitigating anxiety from social media, as well.
 For each extra minute you spend online, think about what you’re missing out on, instead.

 7. Get curious about your social media addiction

 Social media isn’t inherently bad and can even be a remarkably powerful tool.
 Facebook’s original mission of “making the world more open and connected” has been carried out pretty effectively.
-Social media has sparked massive movements for social change, March for Our Lives, Women’s March, and over $20 million raised for reuniting separated migrant children from their families last month!
+Social media has sparked massive movements for social change.

 However, if left unchecked, our addiction to social media can become dangerous.
-If you can make an extra effort to be mindful of how you use it and when, it’ll help decrease your anxiety and FOMO by a long shot.
+If you can make an extra effort to be mindful of how you use it and when, it will help decrease your anxiety by a long shot.